hiveeyes/beradio/doc/source/beradio.rst

 :Date: 2015-10-17 to 2015-10-25

 *BERadio* is ``Bencode-over-Radio``, a specification and reference implementation.
-Furthermore a neologism from the infinite work-in-progress at the new Berlin airport *BER* - and the dalmatian word für *bye*, called *Adio*.
+Furthermore a neologism from the infinite work-in-progress at the new Berlin airport *BER* - and the dalmatian word for *bye*, called *Adio*.

 :Author: Richard Pobering <einsiedlerkrebs@ginnungagap.org>
 :Author: Andreas Motl <andreas.motl@elmyra.de>